chromium/dom-distiller/README.md

 ## Interactive debugging

 You can use the Chrome Developer Tools to debug DOM Distiller:
-- Update the test JavaScript by running `ant extractjs.jstests` or `ant test`.
+- Update the test JavaScript by running `ant gwtc.jstests` or `ant test`.
 - Open `war/test.html` in Chrome desktop
 - Open the `Console` panel in Developer Tools (**Ctrl-Shift-J**).
 On Mac OS X you can use **&#x2325;-&#x2318;-I** (uppercase `I`) as the shortcut.